H-E-M-A-27/Project-DS5010-Team-11/README.md

 #if condition returns False, AssertionError is raised:
 assert x == "Data"
 ```
 We have considered some synthetic datasets as examples to test the methods.
-One can use their own sample data for testing.<br><br>
+One can use their own sample data for testing.<br><br><br>
 Completed!!